 Websites are effective at providing necessary information about companies to customers online.
 They also reach more consumers than word-of-mouth or other forms of marketing.
 It’s important for businesses to invest in that unified digital presence.

 Most Businesses Spend Less Than $10,000 on Their Websites

-Business websites are more affordable than ever, despite 23% of small businesses citing cost as the main reason they forgo a company website.
+Business websites are more affordable than ever, despite 23% of small businesses citing cost as the main reason they didn't have a company website when surveyed in 2019.

 Joe Ardeeser, managing member at Jordan Crown, a web design and development agency in Seattle, believes businesses have more flexibility to create a basic website with limited financial resources or personnel.

 “[If] a company is unwilling to spend more than $1,000, there are plenty of systems out there like Squarespace and Wix,” Ardeeser said.
 “Those kinds of systems are built for people who aren’t very technical.”

 Squarespace, shown below, lets website builders see their edits made in real time with side-by-side viewing panes.

 Squarespace’s high-quality user experience includes clear navigation options, structured menus, and a fast-loading interface.
 It is an affordable option for businesses looking to establish a basic web presence quickly.